loelschlaeger/ino/tests/testthat/_snaps/nop.md

       -- Initial values --

     Output
-      No initial values specified currently.
+      No initial values specified.

     Message
       -- Optimization runs --

     Output
-      No results yet.
+      No results available.

 # Example 2: Additional arguments can be modified and reset